IBMDecisionOptimization/do-ws-pa/README.md

 * prototype Line of Business application  using Decision Optimization (DO) or Machine Learning (ML)
 * easily integrate IBM Planning Analytics (PA) and Watson Studio (WS) / Watson Machine Learning (WML)

+It uses the shared npm package with goodies for DO for WS/WML and PA: https://www.npmjs.com/package/do-ws-js

 ## Table of contents